-The idea in running people through techniques it to give them some hands-on-experience of what to do and have them develop their navigation system understanding the human body capabilities.
+The idea in running people through techniques is to give them some hands-on-experience of what to do and have them develop their navigation system understanding the human body capabilities.

-However if your environment emphasizes a strict adherence to techniques without further explanation you are not acquiring good self-defense skills.
-In modern world under danger that justifies going for the kill, you better have an accurate and precise skills of all your opponent's options before they materialize.
+However if your environment emphasizes a strict adherence to techniques without further explanation and complementing drills, you are not acquiring good self-defense skills.
+In a modern world under danger that justifies going for the kill, you better have an accurate and precise skills of all your opponent's options before they materialize.

 Just going through several techniques might help but will not cut it.
-If you have no choice and give your student less than a complete picture of what to expect and how to go about it, the worst thing you can do as an instructor is shut up their thinking and curbing their curiosity.
+If you have no choice and give your student less than a complete picture of what to expect and how to go about it, the worst thing you can do as an instructor is shut up their thinking and curbing their natural thought process and curiosity.

 Moreover, it is very important that you tell them to try and connect the dots and give them at least a good overview of all the essence of self-defense.
 If you are too broad about this, you are not deserved to be called a Krav Maga instructor!

-The whole idea about Krav Maga is to train individuals to respond successfully to a chain of blows, kicks, throws, restraining, knife jabs, stick jabs and pistol/Assualt rifle threats and prevail.
+The whole idea about Krav Maga is to train individuals to respond successfully to a chain of blows, kicks, throws, restraining, grappling, knife jabs, stabs and cuts, stick jabs and blows, and pistol/Assualt rifle threats, and prevail.

-This must be done by training them in execution in most efficient attacks the human body is capable of through sharing the accumulated experience in the world of hand-to-hand combat.
-So techniques teaching are basically walking students through a devised solution to a particular scenario.
+This must be done by training them in execution in most efficient attacks the human body is capable of through sharing the sorted out accumulated experience in the world of hand-to-hand combat.
+So techniques teaching are basically walking students through a devised solutions to particular scenarios.